ubclaunchpad/LP-website/handbook/tools/social-media.md

 1. Publish the [Medium article](#medium-articles)
 2. Share the Medium article with a brief blurb on LinkedIn (this should be the only LinkedIn post)
 3. Send out the [newsletter issue](#newsletter-issues)
+4. Post an update in [`#ot-random`](https://ubclaunchpad.slack.com/archives/C061Q5328) about the new campaign
-4. On 2-day intervals, publish the [mini-posts](#mini-posts) as Facebook and Instagram posts - for example, at +0 days, +2 days, +4 days, etc.
+5. On 2-day intervals, publish the [mini-posts](#mini-posts) as Facebook and Instagram posts - for example, at +0 days, +2 days, +4 days, etc.